 Many of us would love to help dogs, cats, and other rescued animals living at the local shelter, but let’s face it—it can be hard.
 There often aren’t enough hours in the day to keep up with our busy schedules, let alone to volunteer for the variety of tasks a shelter needs help with.
 Luckily, there are lots of ways to help local animal shelters without investing a ton of time, money, or energy.

-Hang fliers of adoptable animals or for upcoming adoption events in pet stores, vet offices, parks, and other places where potential adopters frequent.
-In addition, sharing the profiles of adoptable animals with your followers on social media is simple and could play a part in creating the perfect match for an animal in need of a loving home.
+Hang fliers for upcoming adoption events or adoptable animals in pet stores, vet offices, parks, and other places where potential adopters frequent.
+Sharing the profiles of adoptable animals with your followers on social media is simple and could play a part in creating the perfect match for an animal in need of a loving home.

 Shelters could use help with a ton of tasks.
-For example, if you’re crafty, you can create homemade toys and bedding using old clothes or blankets.
-Are you a carpenter or a DIY whiz?
-Then you can help with anything from renovating parts of a facility to building a new cat tree.
-If you’re a web-savvy person, you can help with designing a professional-looking website; and if you’re a photography fan, you can donate your skill by taking high-quality photos for adoption profiles.
+Crafty folks can create homemade toys and bedding using old clothes or blankets.
+Carpenters and DIY whizzes can help with anything from renovating parts of a facility to building a new cat tree.
+A web-savvy person can help with designing a professional-looking website.
+Photographers can donate their skills by taking high-quality photos for adoption profiles.